Journal of Medical Safety (JMS)

 4. The following types of contributions will be published: 1) articles reporting original research; 2) short communications; 3) other articles.
 All submissions are peer-reviewed and subject to final decision of the Editorial Board.

 5. If the manuscript is accepted for publication, copyright of the article shall be assigned to the International Association of Risk Management in Medicine.

 6. Manuscript should be prepared in the following manner:

 (1) Manuscript should be written in English.
 Each manuscript should be sent by e-mail to the following Editorial Office.

 Also, one original and two copies should be submitted.

 (2) The English abstract (250 words) should be attached to manuscripts.

 (3) The title page of the manuscript should include name(s) of author(s), affiliated organization(s), address of representative author, type of contribution, running title (not more than 60 letters including spaces) and number of tables and figures.

 (3) Manuscript should be typed in double-spacing on A4 (ca. 22x28 cm) paper.
 The font size is 10.5 pt.
-The font color and figure/table color are black/white.
-The print page with other colors will be charged by 300 USD per page.
+The font color and figure/table color are black/white or other colors.

 (7) Key words up to 10 words will be placed after the abstract for reviews, originals, and field studies, but only after the title of the title page for short communications and case studies.